ISUgenomics/scinet-workbooks-devel/workbooks/_computing-skills/scinet/interfaces.md

 {% include setup/ood_shell %}

 From here, your tutorial may have specific instructions for you to execute.
-One of the first steps is often to [request a compute note and create a working directory in /90daydata](#making-your-workspace-directory-in-90daydata), as explained above.
+One of the first steps is often to request a compute note and create a working directory in `/90daydata`, as explained in the [Setting up your workspace](/computing-skills/scinet/user_workspace) tutorial.

 Requesting a compute node keeps all the intense computation off the login nodes, so that login nodes can have all the resources necessary for managing the cluster. **Please do not run your applications on the login nodes**.
 For more information, see our [SLURM guide](https://scinet.usda.gov/guides/use/slurm).